 - Anyone that knows the information required to register a death (see section below).

-If you are unable to provide the registrar with any of these documents, you will need to provide the following information about the deceased in order to register the death:
+You will be asked to provide the registrar with the following information about the deceased to register the death:

 - Full name